College isn't supposed to be easy, but that doesn't mean you can't get help.

 Mayville State has three comfortably modern residence halls: Agassiz Hall, Birkelo Hall, and Berg Hall.
 Family housing is also available.
 Requests for housing or questions concerning our residences should be addressed to the Director of Student Life.

 Mayville State University Dining Services are open daily in the Emil Seim Dining Center and Comets Landing snack bar.
 During fall and spring semesters, brunch and dinner are available Monday through Sunday.
-Comets Landing snack bar is open Monday through Friday during the school year, as well as during our six-week summer session.
+Comets Landing snack bar is open Monday through Friday during the school year.

 Mayville State University's Child Development Programs (CDP) provide the foundation for meeting two general goals: to provide comprehensive services for children ages six weeks to twelve years and their families, and to provide a quality learning environment for Mayville State University students.